stfbk/stfbk.github.io/_tools/TLSAssistant.md

   - [SLOTH](https://www.mitls.org/pages/attacks/SLOTH)
   - [Sweet32](https://sweet32.info)
   - [Unsecure Android TrustManagers](https://dl.acm.org/citation.cfm?id=2382205)

+For each one of them, TLSAssistant is able to suggest an appropriate mitigation to easily fix the misconfiguration.
+These mitigations have been collected by fetching information from both scientific literature and each vendor's technical documentation.

 ### Attack trees
 TLSAssistant is able to graphically represent the analysis result using a set of custom [attack trees](https://www.schneier.com/academic/archives/1999/12/attack_trees.html).
 Each tree consists of: